This Data Processing Agreement is between

 a) Assist the Data Processor so the Data Processor can assist the Data Controller in ensuring compliance with the obligations pursuant to Articles 32 – 36 of the GDPR provided that the Data Processor is not capable of complying with the obligations without assistance from uQualio and taking into account the nature of the processing and the information available to uQualio.

-b) Assist the Data Processor so the Data Processor can assist the Data Controller in answering requests from the Data Subjects as described in Articles 15-22, using appropriate technical and organisational measures, in the fulfillment of the obligations resting upon the Data Controller.
+b) Assist the Data Processor so the Data Processor can assist the Data Controller in answering requests from the Data Subjects as described in Articles 15-22, using appropriate technical and organizational measures, in the fulfillment of the obligations resting upon the Data Controller.

 c) Notify the Data Processor of possible personal data breaches regarding Personal Data, cf. Article 33(2) of the Data Protection Regulation.